Priw8/eclmap/README.md

 # Collection of mnemonic mappings for various thtk programs
 Usage: add `-m mapfile` to the command line parameters when compiling/decompiling (this is the common for all thtk programs). `mapfile` is filename of the appropriate mnemonic map (refer to the list below).
 Do note that ECL mappings are in the new format, and won't work in old versions of thecl.

-As of now, this repository contains mappings for ECL and ANM, as thecl and thanm are the only programs that actually support them currently.
+As of now, this repository contains mappings for ECL and ANM, as thecl and thanm are the only programs that actually support them currently (not the latest releases; thecl has to be built from a reasonably-recent branch, and thanm has to be built from the `thanm-new-spec-format` branch as of writing).
 For thanm, mappings are in the `anmmap` folder, and for thecl in `eclmap`.

 **eclmaps**:
 - TH06-TH07 - none at the moment